French Mandopop: Characteristics

-French Mandopop is characterized by the following features: French speaking singers who perform in Mandarin Chinese, with a French accent or not, a non-Chinese style melody, French style mix and mastering.
-Chinese lyrics and themes are inspired by France and French imaginary.
-French Mandopop is also characterized by a French way (or western way) of performing on stage, not or almost not influenced by Chinese aesthetics.
+French Mandopop is characterized by the following features: French speaking singers who perform in Mandarin Chinese, with instrumentation and lyrical themes and imagery borrowed from Chanson and other French Pop music genres.
+French Mandopop is also characterized by a French way (or western way) of performing on stage with little reference to Chinese visual aesthetics.

 History

-2000s
+2000s: Origins

-The pioneer of French Mandopop, Dantès Dailiang, was the first French singer songwriter who writes his songs and sings in Mandarin Chinese signed by a Chinese record company for his albums Parfums d'extrêmes (我记得你) in 2007 and Dailiang (下有戴亮) in 2009.
+The pioneer of French Mandopop and sinologist, Dantès Dailiang (Chinese: 戴亮), is credited with being the first native French musical artist who sings in Mandarin Chinese to be signed by a Chinese record company for his albums Parfums d'extrêmes (我记得你) in 2007 and Dailiang (下有戴亮) in 2009.
+Another key figure in the development of the French Mandopop genre is Djang San (born Jean-Sébastien Héry in Bordeaux, France).
+During a trip abroad to Shanghai, he connected with musical acts of the Beijing underground.
+In contrast to Dailiang, his musical style includes the use of traditional Chinese instruments such as the zhongruan.